GameTime Tourney Rules

 Tiebreaker #1: Winning Percentage (Highest winning percentage)

-Tiebreaker #2: Head-To-Head (Each team with the same record – The team with the most head to head wins)
+Tiebreaker #2: Head-To-Head (ONLY USED IN A TWO-TEAM TIE – team with the same record – The team with the

-Tiebreaker #4: Points Allowed – (Team allows less overall points score against them over first three games played)
+Tiebreaker #4: Points Allowed – (Team allows fewer overall points score against them over first three games

 Tiebreaker #5: Points Scored – (Team scores most points overall in the first three games played)